-When I went to glaze my salmon a few weeks ago I realized I was out of soy sauce.
-The soy sauce gives it nice deep salty flavor that I knew I would miss if I substituted with regular salt, so I used a hefty sprinkle of this smoked sea salt.
+I recently went to glaze my salmon with my usual Sweet and Spicy Salmon Glaze when I realized I was out of soy sauce.
+The soy sauce gives it a nice deep salty flavor that I knew I would miss if I substituted it with regular salt, so I used a hefty sprinkle of this smoked sea salt.
 We’ve decided that we might like the glaze with smoked sea salt even better than soy sauce!

-A couple of note on sesame oil and soy sauce.
+A couple of notes on sesame oil and soy sauce.
 I’ve become a bit of a soy sauce and sesame oil snob.
 No more store brands for me when it comes to these.
-When compared to store brand or a generic sesame oil or soy sauce, a name brand like Kikkoman Less Sodium Soy Sauce is much, much more flavorful.
-The store brand has merely a salty flavor in comparison.
+When compared to store brand or generic sesame oil or soy sauce, a name brand like Kikkoman Less Sodium Soy Sauce is much, much more flavorful.
+The store-brand has merely a salty flavor in comparison.
 Try it side by side and you’ll know what I mean!
 I like either Kadoya or Sun Luck Pure Sesame oil.Jump to Recipe

 I love to cook large pieces of salmon so I can have leftovers to make my quick and easy crispy salmon patties!

-My Salmon glaze recipe is really a “non” recipe.
+My Salmon glaze recipe is really a “non” recipe for me.
 I just brush on all the ingredients, but I’ve put some ingredient quantities together for you in the recipe below.